 The Offeror shall comply with the terms and conditions defined in the Base Agreement regarding Data Rights.
 It is anticipated that anything delivered under this proposed effort will be delivered to the Government with Government purpose data rights or unlimited data rights unless otherwise asserted in the proposal and agreed to by the Government.
 Rights in technical data in each Research Project Award shall be determined in accordance with the provisions of MTEC Base Agreement.

-If applicable, the Offeror shall complete the below table for any items to be furnished to the Government with restrictions and include this table as Attachment C of the proposal submission.
-An example is provided.
+If applicable, the Offeror shall complete Attachment C (Data Rights) of the RPP to identify any items to be furnished to the Government with restrictions and include as Attachment C of the proposal submission.